Costa Rica Turtle Conservation Experience

 Fitness & Skills

-During the project, you will take part in a number of walks through the forest or across tricky terrain, therefore, a moderate level of fitness is recommended.
+During the project, you will take part in a number of long walks through the forest or across tricky terrain; therefore, a good level of fitness is recommended.
 Please be aware that the forest walks can be particularly treacherous, as the rains can make the ground and metal staircases rather slippery – be sure to bring along a pair of boots/shoes with good grip!
-No particular skills are required to take part, all we ask is that you have a passion for animal conservation and are willing to work as part of a team!
+No particular skills are required to take part - all we ask is that you have a passion for animal conservation and are willing to work as part of a team!

 Vaccinations